 - 10.148 Following the recommendations of English Heritage, eight evaluations trenches were excavated on the site by the Museum of London Archaeological Services (MOLAS) and their report confirms that no activity relating to the medieval Priory and Hospital of St Mary was found.
 The report concludes that the development proposals will not be detrimental to the Schedules Ancient Monument. - 10.149 However, at the pre-application stage, investigation was carried out at No. 14 Norton Folgate Street, to assess the merit of the internal fabric to clarify the extent of refurbishment needed.
 The investigation and final report concluded that no elements of its content could be dated to the lifetime of the medieval Priory and Hospital of St Mary Spital.
 However, some large timbers were found partially exposed.
 The application is also accompanied by a Timber Report which concludes that these timbers probably dated from 18th century, therefore no element could be dated to the lifetime of the medieval priory and hospital of St Marys Spital. - 10.150 Regardless, the exposed timber work is considered to have some historic merit and English Heritage consider the timber and other elements of this structure to be worthy of recording.
-As such, they have recommended that a programme of historic building recording and analysis be conditioned.
-Furthermore, it is also considered appropriate display and interpret some of the archaeological finds in a publicly accessible location such as Blossom Place for information/ education/ historic purposes.
-This could be secured in the S106 agreement as an obligation. - 10.151 This aspect of the proposal accords with PPS5 which notes the importance of documentary recording as a valuable tool in retaining the heritage asset. - 10.152 As such, the scheme is considered to accord with Saved Policy DEV42 of the UDP (1996) and CON4 of the IPG (2007) which seek to resist development which would adversely affect on archeologically remains including Scheduled Ancient Monuments.
+As such, they have recommended that a programme of historic building recording and analysis be conditioned. - 10.151 This aspect of the proposal accords with PPS5 which notes the importance of documentary recording as a valuable tool in retaining the heritage asset. - 10.152 As such, the scheme is considered to accord with Saved Policy DEV42 of the UDP (1996) and CON4 of the IPG (2007) which seek to resist development which would adversely affect on archeologically remains including Scheduled Ancient Monuments.